 The College of Dental Medicine (CDM) offers an innovative, high-tech curriculum that graduates clinicians who provide primary, comprehensive care for all patients.
 The NSU College of Dental Medicine has a long-standing commitment to providing dental care for the underserved and patients with special health care needs.
 The college, accredited by the Commission on Dental Accreditation, is closely allied with the other colleges of the NSU Health Professions Division.
 Courses in medicine and basic biomedical sciences prepare students to treat both healthy and medically complex patients.
-The dental simulation laboratory enables students to learn the clinical dental procedures prior to providing comprehensive dental care to patients in modern dental facilities in Davie and throughout Broward County.
+The dental simulation laboratory enables students to learn the clinical dental procedures prior to providing comprehensive dental care to patients in modern dental facilities on the Fort Lauderdale/Davie Campus and throughout Broward and Miami-Dade counties.